Overview of Testing in Tezos¶

-Testing is important to ensure the quality of the Tezos codebase by detecting bugs and avoiding regressions.
-Tezos and its components use a variety of tools and frameworks for testing.
-The goal of this document is to give an overview on how testing is done in Tezos, and to help Tezos contributors use the test suite and write tests by pointing them towards the most appropriate testing framework for their use case.
-Finally, this guide explains how tests can be run automatically in the Tezos CI and how to measure test coverage.
+The goal of this document is to give an overview on how testing is done in Octez, and to help Octez contributors use the test suite and write tests by pointing them towards the most appropriate testing framework for their use case.
+Finally, this guide explains how tests can be run automatically in the Octez CI and how to measure test coverage.

-The frameworks used in Tezos can be categorized along two axes: the type of component they test, and the type of testing they perform.
+The frameworks used in Octez can be categorized along two axes: the type of component they test, and the type of testing they perform.
 We distinguish the following components:

 Node